joshuazd/dotfiles/README.md

 minvimrc and microvimrc are smaller vim configs that can be used if you don't want plugins, or need to open huge files.
 They are aliased to mvi and cvi, respectively

-[oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) will be installed only if a zsh executable could be found

 ## Misc Features

 - The 256-colors.sh script will print out all 256 term colors, both as background and as foreground colors.